Skip to main content

 Introduction

-A part of integrating the Memfault Firmware SDK inside your devices' firmware is to create a path to the Memfault cloud.
-The SDK will collect data from your devices in the field such as coredumps, heartbeats and events.
-This data needs to be sent to the Memfault cloud for analysis.
+The Memfault SDK will collect data from your devices in the field such as coredumps, Heartbeats and events, which need to be sent to the Memfault cloud for analysis.

 The ways in which devices get data back to the internet varies a lot.
-Some devices have a direct internet connection, for example, through an LTE modem.
-Others are indirectly connected and send data back through a "gateway" of sort, for example by connecting over Bluetooth to a phone app that relays the data back to the internet.
+Some devices have a direct internet connection, for example, through an LTE or Wi-Fi modem.
+Others are indirectly connected and send data back through a "gateway", for example by connecting over Bluetooth to a phone app that relays the data back to the internet.

 To make the integration as easy as possible while catering to as many different connectivity paths, the Memfault Firmware SDK contains a "data packetizer".
 The data packetizer breaks up all data that the SDK needs to send out (heartbeats, coredumps, events, etc.) into smaller pieces called chunks.
 The chunks can be sized as large or small as required to match the capabilities and constraints of the device and its connectivity stack.